Notary / lawyer: found in the AI era

 67%

-67% of clients choose based on how fast you respond first — and replying within 5 minutes multiplies conversion 5×.
-Visible AND responsive: that's where the mandate is won.
+67% of clients choose based on how fast you respond first, and replying within 5 minutes multiplies conversion 5×.
+Visibility and responsiveness both matter.

 Share of clients who decide to hire a legal professional based on speed of first response.